sdiehl/wiwinwlh/tutorial.md

   local f m = ReaderT $ \r -> runReaderT m (f r)
 ```

-So hypothetically the three variants of ask would be:
+So, hypothetically the three variants of ask would be:

 ```haskell
 ask :: Reader r a